greimela/mlx-whisper-dictation/README.md

 # Multilingual Dictation App based on OpenAI Whisper
-Multilingual dictation app based on the open-source Apple MLX OpenAI Whisper speech-to-text model(s) to provide accurate and efficient speech-to-text conversion in any application.
+Multilingual dictation app based on the powerful OpenAI Whisper ASR model(s) to provide accurate and efficient speech-to-text conversion in any application.
 The app runs in the background and is triggered through a keyboard shortcut.
-It allows users to set up their own keyboard combinations and choose from different MLX Whisper models, and languages.
+It is also entirely offline, so no data will be shared.
+It allows users to set up their own keyboard combinations and choose from different Whisper models, and languages.

 ## Prerequisites
 The PortAudio and llvm library is required for this app to work.
 You can install it on macOS using the following command: